 In simple terms, influencer marketing is your chance to piggyback on the reputation that someone else in your industry has already built.
 It's a lot like getting the most popular kid in school to tell the rest of your class that you're "cool".
 It gives you the reputation you need, without you having to do very much groundwork.

 While influencer marketing, just like any other advertising strategy, requires significant strategy and planning, research has found that it has huge potential when it's used correctly.
-In fact, one company analyzed the performance of more than and found that influencer marketing performs better in the digital world than any other type of media advertising.
+In fact, one company analyzed the performance of more than 300 influencer campaigns and found that influencer marketing performs better in the digital world than any other type of media advertising.

 The same research indicates that influencer marketing campaigns can fundamentally transform the way that people feel about a business - leading to higher positive sentiment scores, and greater affinity with your target audience.